 The Company researches in many areas of lithium ion batteries and has developed and patented a number of items in the lithium ion battery area.
 Electrovaya carries out engineering development at this facility, including assembly of complete battery systems.
-The Company has operating personnel at our headquarters in Canada and sales personnel in the USA and a sales and engineering representative based in Taiwan.
+The Company has operating personnel at our headquarters in Canada and sales personnel in the USA.

-Electrovaya has a team of mechanical, electronic, battery and system engineers able to give clients a "complete solution" for their energy and power requirements.
+Electrovaya has a team of mechanical, electrical, electronic, battery, electrochemical, materials and system engineers able to give clients a "complete solution" for their energy and power requirements.
 Electrovaya also has substantial intellectual property in the lithium ion battery sector.